Isivile23/Data-Governance-Accelator/README.md

 Data measurements can be quantitative or qualitative.
 Quantitative data is most often described in numerical terms, whereas qualitative data is descriptive and expressed in terms of language.

+#### Monitoring

+Monitoring is the continuous process of checking on something's performance.
+This could be a project, system, or anything you're interested in.
+It involves collecting data and comparing it to a target or expectation (like how many widgets a machine should produce).
+Monitoring helps ensure things are running smoothly, stably, and reliably.

+Data monitoring is the process of continuously collecting data and using it to track performance (e.g., machine output, employee activity) and generate insights.
+This data is then fed into reports, dashboards, and real-time systems to help make informed decisions.

+Here are two key points from the passage:

+* Monitoring connects data and decision-making: It acts like a bridge, turning raw data into actionable insights across different departments.
+For instance, a team might measure data on a process, another team monitors that data, and a separate department might take action based on the insights.
+* Data monitoring ensures data quality: It's not just about collecting data, it's also about making sure the data is accurate and complete.
+This is done by setting specific data quality metrics (like completeness and accuracy) and continuously monitoring them.

+#### Insight Management